sw00/sett.sh/content/posts/2018/09/four-principles-part-2.md

-weeks in, but quickly discovered that he was staunch follower of Uncle Bob's [Clean Code](https://www.safaribooksonline.com/library/view/clean-code/9780136083238/) approach.
+weeks in, but quickly discovered that he was staunch follower of Uncle Bob's [Clean Code](https://www.safaribooksonline.com/library/view/clean-code/9780136083238/) philosophy.
 Not only that, he also was quite ahead of me in his reading of [Domain Driven Design](https://dzone.com/refcardz/getting-started-domain-driven).
 So naturally, every decision we made needed to be motivated by a reference to